MN 152** The Development of the Faculties – Indriyabhāvanāsutta

 4.1

-“And how, Ānanda, is there the supreme development of the faculties in the training of the Noble One?
+“And how, Ānanda, is there the unsurpassed development of the faculties in the Noble One’s discipline?”

 “Kathañcānanda, ariyassa vinaye anuttarā indriyabhāvanā hoti?